SOP Change Management

 They can originate from anywhere inside the company.

-A change request is created with a description of the proposed change.
+The Product Manager creates a change request ticket in the company’s project management software with a description of the proposed change.

 |Anyone in the company with a change proposal|